Next Cohort · Starts August 3, 2026 · Limited to 10 families

 Is age two too early?

 No. RBK was designed for parents, not teachers.
-Everything is simple, playful, and fully guided so you always know exactly what to do.
+You get clear steps, live guidance, and feedback so you know what to do next.

 • Know what to focus on now